The Peregrina Poems

 poems were written shortly after Moerike's encounter with a certain Maria Meyer.
 That story is told by his

-The tragic outcome of the poetic drama of the five Peregrina poems is hinted at in the first poem.
+The tragic outcome of this poetic drama of the five Peregrina poems is hinted at in the first poem.
 The poet

-signals this when he has the speaker enter into a forbidden area, that of a nun whose love is spiritual and devoted
+signals this when he has the speaker enter into a forbidden area of a nun whose love is spiritual and devoted to

-to God.
-He imagines that the nun's love is meant for him and being directed to him through her "trusting eye".
+God.
+He imagines that the nun's love is meant for him, directed to him through her "trusting eye".
+But he is

 Agnes, die Nonne